wolfSkullCave/tic-tac-toe-js/notes/plan.md

 - Add the following:
   - Clean up display.✅
   - Allow player to enter their names.✅
-  - Include a start/restart button.
+  - Include a start/restart button.✅
-  - Show game results at the end of the game.
+  - Show game results at the end of the game. (keep score?)

 ### Planning